 Not only are money laundering prosecutions becoming more common, the penalties are often quite severe.
 It is a common tactic for a federal prosecutor to include money laundering and forfeiture allegations in an indictment.
 The money laundering crimes often carry harsher penalties than the underlying crime that created the money in the first place.
 Furthermore, prosecutors use these crimes to try and take away the defendants assets, as well as putting him or her in jail.

 The increasing complexity of financial crime has led to an increased prominence of money laundering in political, economic, and legal debate.

 The Bank Secrecy Act of 1970 requires banks to report cash transactions of $10,000.01 or more.
 The Money Laundering Control Act of 1986 further defined money laundering as a federal crime.
 The USA PATRIOT Act of 2001 expanded the scope of prior laws to more types of financial institutions, added a focus on terrorist financing, and specified that financial institutions take specific actions to "know your customer" (KYC).

 Many people have concerns about the apparently broad application of these statutes, especially when they reach into legitimate business activities.
 A common example of this concern is a scenario where an individual or business handles money with no knowledge of any criminal origin, which could result in prosecution for money laundering in federal court.

 If you believe you may be under federal or state investigation for a crime, it is critical to your case that you hire a qualified criminal defense attorney right away.
-The law office of Kuniansky & Associates will work diligently to ensure your rights are protected.
+The law office of Richard Kuniansky will work diligently to ensure your rights are protected.